 A task step can be configured to execute a command or tool on the Actions tab in the Task Designer pane.
 The step must be selected in the Tasks pane for the Actions tab to be available in the Task Designer pane.

-A step can execute the following commands:
+A task step can have the following types of commands:

-- A geoprocessing tool
+- A command, geoprocessing tool, or Python script tool

 Execute a command or tool